vedp2003/NBASalaryDataAnalysis/README.md

 ## Dataset

 The dataset was sourced from Kaggle.
 The data can be downloaded from here: [NBA Salary Dataset](https://www.kaggle.com/datasets/loganlauton/nba-players-and-team-data).
 The two important datasets used are 'NBA Player Stats.csv' and 'NBA Salaries.csv'.
+We have also added these dataset csv files to this repository folder.

 ---